- Firm Set Up

 MyWorkpapers also has generic Tick Marks that can be added for your review of the Lead Schedule.
 For further information on Tick Marks click here.

-Tips and Tricks: It is possible for you to customise your own Tick Marks for your firm.
+Tips and Tricks: You can customise your Tick Marks for your firm.

 Upload Supporting Documents